 General Choi Hong Hi, who eventually became a Major General in the Korean Army, studied under Gichin Funakoshi when Korea was occupied by Japan.
 In 1955 he founded a martial art system that was ultimately called Taekwon-do based in part on Shotokan principles, but with greater emphasis on hand and foot techniques.

-The art eventually fractured into competitive factions.
+The art eventually fractured into competing factions.
 One, the International Taekwon-do Federation, maintained General Choi as the founder of Taekwon-do.
 Others, such as the World Taekwondo Federation viewed General Choi as dishonest and disreputable.

 Today the various forms of Taekwondo comprise one of the largest martial arts systems in the world.
 Taekwondo schools can be found in virtually every community and Taekwondo has become an Olympic sport.

-Eventually General Choi moved to North Korea, where he died in 2002.
+Eventually, General Choi moved to North Korea, where he died in 2002.

 Dosin So was stationed in Manchuria during WWII and while there studied various forms of Quan Fa.
 He eventually fled back to Japan at the end of the war and, in 1947, founded the martial art of Shorinji Kempo.
 Today Shorinji Kempo can be found in over thirty different countries.

 Choi Yong-sool founded the martial art of Hapkido in 1948.
-The art was originally called Yu Sul, but eventually the name was changed to Hapkido.
+The art was originally called Yu Sul, but eventually, the name was changed to Hapkido.
 Like Choi Hong Hi, Choi Yong-sool studied in Japan during the period when Korea was occupied by the Japanese.
-While in Japan he may have studied with Takeda Sokaku, though there is much controversy surrounding what training, if any, he received while in Japan.
+While in Japan he may have studied with Takeda Sokaku, though there is much controversy surrounding what training, he received while in Japan.

 Hapkido is now widely taught throughout the world.
 Choi Yong-sool died in 1986.

-In the mid-1800’s Yang Lu-ch’an was visiting the village of Chen and was able to convince Ch’en Chang-hsing to teach him the family martial art.
+In the mid-1800s Yang Lu-ch’an was visiting the village of Chen and was able to convince Ch’en Chang-hsing to teach him the family martial art.
 After becoming quite proficient at the art Yang Lu-ch’an departed, and with permission, went to the capital to teach the art to others.
 He eventually taught at the Forbidden City and made evolutionary changes to the system he had learned.
-The modified system ultimately came to be called Yang Style Taichichuan .
+The modified system ultimately came to be called Yang Style Taichichuan.
 It is by far the most widely practiced martial arts form in the world.

-The Chen family form of Taichichuan is also widely practiced, but represents a much smaller proportion of the number of adherents to Taichichuan training.
+The Chen family form of Taichichuan is also widely practiced but represents a much smaller proportion of the number of adherents to Taichichuan training.